Christen Sørensen Longomontanus

-Longomontanus was not an advanced thinker.
 He adhered to Tycho's erroneous views about refraction, believed that comets were messengers of evil, and imagined that he had squared the circle.
 He found that the circle whose diameter is 43 has for its circumference the square root of 18252 which gives 3.14185... for the value of π.
 John Pell and others tried in vain to convince him of his error.
 In 1632 he started the construction of the Rundetårn (a stately astronomical tower in Copenhagen), but did not live to witness its completion.
 King Christian IV of Denmark, to whom he dedicated his Astronomia Danica, an exposition of the Tychonic system of the universe, conferred upon him the canonry of Lunden in Schleswig.

 Longomontanus's major contribution to science was to develop Tycho's geoheliocentric model of the universe empirically and publicly to common acceptance.
 When Tycho died in 1601, his program for the restoration of astronomy was unfinished.
 The observational aspects were complete, but two important tasks remained, namely the selection and integration of the data into accounts of the motions of the planets, and the presentation of the results on the entire program in the form of a systematic treatise.
 Longomontanus assumed the responsibility and fulfilled both tasks in his voluminous Astronomia Danica (1622).
 Regarded as the testament of Tycho, the work was eagerly received in seventeenth-century astronomical literature.
 The book was highly accredited and many famous owners included Christopher Wren, Christiaan Huygens as well as the Royal Greenwich Observatory in England.
-The book mainly compared the three world systems of the time, these included the Copernicus, Tycho Brahe and Ptolemy schools of thought.
-But unlike Tycho's, the geoheliocentric model of Longomontanus gave the Earth a proper daily rotation (as in the models of Ursus and Roslin).
+The book mainly compared the three world systems of the time, these included the Copernican, Tycho Brahe and Ptolemy schools of thought.
+But unlike Tycho's, the geoheliocentric model of Longomontanus gave the Earth a proper daily rotation which he kept from the Copernican model. (as in the models of Ursus and Roslin.
+Longomontanus in Astronomia Danica points out that Ursus's model wrongly has the orbit of Mars fully encircling the Sun's, which he copied from a crude drawing he had once seen at Tycho's mural wall.).
 It is therefore sometimes called the 'semi-Tychonic' system.
 The book was reprinted in 1640 and 1663, which indicates its popularity and the interest in the semi-Tychonic system in this period.

 Having originally worked on calculating the Martian orbit for Tycho with Kepler, he had already modelled its orbit in his geoheliocentric model to an error in longitude of under 2 arcminutes when Kepler had still only achieved 8 arcminutes error in his heliocentric system, as he had not yet used elliptical orbits.

 Some historians claim Kepler's 1627 Rudolphine Tables, based on Tycho Brahe's observations, were more accurate than any previous tables.
 But nobody has ever demonstrated they were more accurate than Longomontanus's 1622 Danish Astronomy tables, also based upon Tycho's observations.